 The market values of foreign investments are translated into Canadian dollars at the exchange rates prevailing at the close of each business day.
 Purchases and sales of foreign securities and income and expenses are translated into Canadian dollars at the exchange rates prevailing on the transaction dates.
-The gains and losses on foreign exchange are recorded in the statements of operations and comprehensive income.
+The gains and losses arising from foreign exchange transactions are recorded in the statements of operations and comprehensive income (loss).

 Securities traded on a national securities exchange are valued at the bid price on the last business day of the period.
-Listed securities for which no trades are recorded on the last business day of the period are valued at the last reported traded price on the last business day on which the security traded.
-Pooled funds are valued based on the unit value of the pooled fund as reported by the investment manager and are presented as a separate category on the statements of net assets.
-Securities transactions are recorded in income based on the market value of the security.
-The realized gains and losses on the sale of securities are calculated with reference to the average cost of the securities and included in net realized gains or losses on the statements of operations and comprehensive income.
+Listed securities for which no trades are recorded on the last business day of the period are valued at the last reported traded price on the last business day on which the security was traded.
+Pooled funds are valued based on the unit value of the pooled fund as reported by the investment manager and are presented as a separate category in the statements of net assets.
+Securities transactions are recorded on the trade date.
+Dividends are accrued as of the ex-dividend date.
+Stock dividends are recorded in income based on the market value of the security.
+The realized gains and losses on the sale of securities are calculated with reference to the average cost of the securities and included in net realized gains or losses on the statements of operations and comprehensive income (loss).
 The Trust follows the accrual method of recording investment income.